kapadiaparth/examples/webpage-thumbnail-generator/README.md

   .render('${form.url}')
 ```

-We can also include sizing and format options to modify how the webpage is rendered:
+We can optionally also include sizing and format options to modify how the webpage is rendered:

 ```javascript
   .render({